-It may be reassuring to remember some of the hard-won lessons of the past year.
-And to focus on things you can continue to do to keep yourself, your family and community members safe.
+It may be reassuring to remember some of the hard-won lessons of the past (almost) two years.
+And to focus on things you can continue to do to keep yourself, your family and community safe.

-Here are some things you can do to help cope with the latest wave of COVID-19:
+Here are 6 things you can do to help cope with the ongoing COVID-19 pandemic:

 1. Acknowledge that pandemic fatigue is real

-Over a year into the pandemic, you may be tired of social distancing, restrictions and working from home.
+Almost two years into the pandemic, you’re likely tired of social distancing, restrictions and working from home.
 If you’re feeling unusually tired, anxious, fearful or rundown, you’re not alone.

 A Sun Life survey found that 60% of Canadians are experiencing mental health issues.
 Over half of people who are struggling report not having sought medical support.
 If you are experiencing mental health concerns like anxiety, stress or depression, help is available.